an airplane flying over a highway

 …or perhaps as a basis for a form of exploitation as a response — the overcorrection to which I referred earlier in this article.
 Either way, it is not just the most greedy customer that suffers the consequences of his or her actions.
 When the policies of frequent travel loyalty programs are further restricted, usually all of the members suffer the consequences.

-It is important to maintain perspective in life and adjust expectations to mitigate disappointment.
+Maintaining perspective in life and adjust expectations is important to mitigate disappointment.
 Choose your battles wisely.
 Remember: loyalty programs are administered by for-profit entities; and you are a customer who is free to shop around.
-The best thing you can do is to quit that loyalty program mindset once and for all and do what is best for you in terms of travel — without being greedy, of course.
+The best thing you can do is to quit that loyalty program mindset once and for all and do what is best for you in terms of travel…

 1. totally agree.
 I recently realized that I have been choosing airlines outside of my typical loyalty program: United mileage.
 I still try to fly American or its partners and keep my status there because I feel I am rewarded enough to keep the loyalty but I left UA and LH this year completely and it is liberating!
 The ticket prices are much cheaper and often better deal even after paying for seat assignment etc. You get the seat you want, still pay less than before.
 Makes sense for me…